gebegebegebe/bash-scripts/README.md

 Stored bash scripts and terminal commands used on my linux machine.
 Feel free to use any of the scripts in this repository!

+important note: Use the install command associated with your package manager.

 # init

 A script that installs packages.
 I've been distro hopping and this helps to download the main